SavannahLB/Vending-Machine/README.md

 ### Gears
 The gears were designed using a CAD software, then 3D printed.
 The gear design was oversided, thus we had to at cardboard inserts to reduce the gears' total capacity.
 ### Ramp
 The ramp is made from bent sheet metal.
-The disign uses three pieces of metal that are pop riveted together.
+The design uses three pieces of metal that are pop riveted together.

 ## Testing Description
 In order to determine if each function of the vending machine works, the team first picked a specific candy type from the signage that correlated with a button color displayed on the signage below the candy type signage.
 A team member located that specific button (1 of 4-green, yellow,red, and blue) from the Sparkfun Inventors Kit and ensured there was a container at the bottom of the hopper to cacth the candy that falls from the specified funnel.
 Then the following procedure is followed for each candy type (M&Ms,Reese's Pieces, Skittles and Peanut M&Ms) and each colored button.